jpwhalley/GMS_Stats_Course/4_Introduction_to_GWAS/GWAS_analysis_practical/GWAS_analysis_practical (plink version).md

 *Note*: We've used a couple of options above that will make the output consistent across studies.
 Firstly, as above we've used the --keep-allele-order option to make plink output odds ratios for the non-reference allele.
 (By default it will output test statistics for the minor, i.e. less common allele, but that's problematic as it might vary between studies.)
 We've also used the `--ci` option to tell plink to output a standard error along with the odds ratio.
 These options are particularly useful if you are using the output in a meta-analysis with other studies.

-For now, let's use the text editor, spreadsheet and R (as in yesterday’s practicals) to examine these results.
+For now, let's use the text editor, spreadsheet and R (as in the sections above) to examine these results.

 Note that the output file “pccorrected-test.assoc.logistic” contains information for the SNPs and also all the principal components.
 Make sure you extract just the SNP lines (those that have “ADD” in the TEST column):